kfriedman/ad-conversion-project/README.md

 - Serve relevant Ads to a Publisher website via a RESTful API
   - Example `GET` endpoint: `/publishers/[id]/ads`
 - Provide a mechanism (e.g. cookies) to track (for a determinate period of time) that an Ad was shown to a Client
-- An appropriate datastore (e.g. Relational Database Service) will be used to retrieve/store Ads
+- An appropriate datastore (e.g. NoSQL or Relational Database Service) will be used to retrieve/store Ads

 #### Conversion Service